enormandeau/meditation-timer/README.md

 ### USING THE PROGRAM

-- Launch the program with the -h option information about available options.
+- Launch the program with the -h option to list available options.
   Open a terminal and lauch the following command:

 ```bash